 EasyProperty claims that it sells hundreds of new-build properties, the prices of which are set by the developer, rather than themselves.
 Of the properties that were actually sold on behalf of private individuals, they claim to have reduced far fewer than listed here.

 The graph below shows how online estate agents performed in our investigation.

-Your rights when using an online estate agent
+What are my rights when using an online estate agent?